GrainLearning/grainLearning/docs/source/dynamic_systems.rst

 -------------------------

-The :mod:`.dynamic_systems` module is essential for GrainLearning to execute computational models and encapsulate simulation and observation (reference) data in a single :class:`.DynamicSystem` class Currently, the :mod:`.dynamic_systems` module contains
+The :mod:`.dynamic_systems` module is essential for GrainLearning to execute computational models and encapsulate simulation and observation (reference) data in a single :class:`.DynamicSystem` class.
+Currently, the :mod:`.dynamic_systems` module contains

 - a :class:`.DynamicSystem` class that executes simulations handles the simulation and observation data in a *Python environment*,